cgoldammer/cats/docs/typeclasses.md

 ```

 We also change any functions that have a `Monoid` constraint on the type parameter to take the argument implicitly,
 and any instances of the type class to be implicit.
+We show this by re-using the previously defined
+`intAdditionMonoid`, but now declaring it as `implicit`:

 ```scala mdoc:silent
 implicit val intAdditionMonoid: Monoid[Int] = new Monoid[Int] {